dortania/OpenCore-Install-Guide/extras/monterey.md

 * MacBookAir7,1 and newer
 * MacBookPro11,4 and newer

-[Click here](../smbios-support.md) for a full list of supported SMBIOS.
+[Click here](./smbios-support.md) for a full list of supported SMBIOS.

 :::

+For those on Haswell or Ivy Bridge, here are some simple conversions:

+* Ivy Bridge desktops with dGPU should use MacPro6,1
+* Haswell desktops with dGPU should use iMac17,1
+* Haswell desktops with only an iGPU should use iMac16,2
+* Haswell laptops should use MacBookPro11,4 or MacBookPro11,5

 ### Supported hardware